mkerkstra/do-not-run-this/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+You might should see the app running.
+Then you'll maybe see some pretty colors scroll across the screen at like 2 frames per minute, then your fans will kick up, then your browser will become unresponsive, then you'll need to force quit your browser.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.